detod/best-wallet/README.md

 reserving the funds.
 Checking the "available" balance and reserving the funds needs to be atomic + serialized per account.

-### Open questions

-- Unique customer identifier that correlates accounts of the same customer?
-- Should KYC be done only once for a customer, regardless of the number of accounts they open?
-- Allow new account creation requests while there is one already pending for the same user?
-- Should deposits (money coming inside the wallet) have a KYT?
-- Is exchaning funds with external systems in the scope of this solution?

 ### Code structure

 A description of a code structure I really like, especially for MVPs.